jbeightol/data-science-notes/python.md

 1. Repeatedly perform a set of commands
 1. Use a for loop
 1. Create a class for an object
-1. Have a class inherit from another
-1. Create a factory for objects

 ## Print a message